Africa

 Wilderness recently rehabilitated the existing water infrastructure at our partner communities, Bunyenyeri and Bushokoro, improving access to clean water for some 5,000 villagers living in Bunyenyeri, Karambi Kazi, Kumazi, Myase, and Nyarusizi.

-Bisate Lodge Community
+Bisate Lodge Community on CITW

 Supported by generous donations from our Bisate guests and project partners, the Dian Fossey Gorilla Fund International and Rwanda Development Board, the infrastructure revamp has been life-changing.
 Villagers, often small children, no longer have to walk an hour to fill just a 20-litre water container.
 Hygiene has improved.
 People are less likely to collect water from the Park, reducing threats to the resident mountain gorillas and other creatures, as well as vegetation.
 It’s a win-win for humans, wildlife, and the environment.